Marianne is from Edinburgh in Scotland. She enjoys travelling and has visited Hungary at least once or twice a year for the last few years.

-The video above provides a handy guide on the difference between the UK, Great Britain and England.
+The video below provides a handy guide on the difference between the UK, Great Britain and England.

 (Also note we in the UK like to think of ourselves as different from the rest of Europe.
 We don't tend to talk of vacations to Europe, but holidays to Spain, France or Germany, as to us they are all distinct countries.)

 During the nineteenth and early twentieth centuries, millions of people emigrated from Scotland to Canada, the United States, Australia, and many other countries throughout the world.
 It is great that their descendants wish to come and visit the country their ancestors came from.
 Just don't expect the locals to be really impressed that your 'great great grandmother came from the clan Campbell, and was brought up on the Isle of Skye.'
 There are millions like you.

 When to Wear Kilts

 Feel free to wear a kilt in Scotland whenever you feel like it.
 However, you should be aware that most Scottish people only wear kilts on special occasions, for example to weddings or ceilidhs.

 You are quite welcome to proudly wear your kilt whilst walking along Edinburgh's busiest shopping street, just bear in mind that it is most likely to identify you as a 'wealthy American tourist who thinks he is Scottish' in the minds of observers.

 Despite what the owners of hundreds of shops in Edinburgh would like you to believe, your clan probably does not have its own tartan pattern going back hundreds of years.